sdhnr/British-Airways-Data-Science-Internship/README.md

 ## Get in Touch

-Connect with me on LinkedIn for further discussions and collaborations: [Your LinkedIn Profile](#)
+Connect with me on LinkedIn for further discussions and collaborations: [https://www.linkedin.com/in/said-huner/](#)